sjmeverett/ractive-validator/README.md

 #### the `model` parameter

 You can provide a model at construction.
 It can either be just a Plain Old JavaScript Object, or a 'model' object with `.get` and `.set` methods for getting and setting keypaths (e.g., a Ractive object).
+You can also pass it a jQuery selector for a bunch of form fields you want validated.

-If the given model also has an `.observe` method (i.e., is a Ractive object), the validator will listen for changes to the keypaths defined in the rules, and validate in real time.
+If the given model also has an `.observe` method (e.g., is a Ractive object), the validator will listen for changes to the keypaths defined in the rules, and validate in real time.